mdn/content/files/en-us/web/progressive_web_apps/guides/making_pwas_installable/index.md

 ## Installation from an app store

-Users expect to find apps in the app store for their platform, like the Google Play Store or the Apple Store.
+Users expect to find apps in the app store for their platform, like the Google Play Store or the Apple App Store.

 If your app meets the installability prerequisites, you can package it and distribute it through app stores.
 The process is specific to each app store: